chriswallace/wallace-museum/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+I use Vercel, so I use the Vercel adapter.